-For the first time, in 2015, the MSF Scientific Day will be a 2-day event on 7th-8th May 2015, hosted at both the Royal Society of Medicine in London, UK and in New Delhi, India.
+For the first time, MSF Scientific Day 2015 will be a two-day event on 7th-8th May, hosted at both the Royal Society of Medicine in London, UK and in New Delhi, India.
 Everything will be streamed live online.
-Last year over 2200 people watched online from over 102 countries.
+Last year over 2,200 people watched online from over 102 countries.

 Our vision is for the MSF Scientific Day to be a true ‘conference without borders’ - a platform to enable MSF to present the best evidence of how it is striving to improve the effectiveness of medical humanitarian aid and to propose ways forward.